2020 - Call for Proposals

 Each funded project should have at least one associated non-university dissemination activity.
-These may include: participation in TSAS-sponsored policy workshops and roundtables, participation in a public forum, or a presentation for a stakeholder group such as a governmental or non-governmental organization.
+These may include: participation in TSAS-sponsored policy workshops and roundtables, participation in a public forum, a presentation for a stakeholder group such as a governmental or non-governmental organization.
 Researchers are encouraged to use their imagination to improve our reach outside the university setting.

 All TSAS affiliated researchers are required to submit an annual report of activities to remain in good standing.
 Only affiliates in good standing will be eligible to apply for funding.

 It is vital for TSAS to demonstrate that our resources are used to build capacity for graduate training.
-Therefore we require Principal and Co-Investigators of TSAS grants to provide us with the names of students conducting TSAS-related research under their supervision, and the titles of their research projects.
+Therefore, we require Principal and Co-Investigators of TSAS grants to provide us with the names of students conducting TSAS-related research under their supervision, and the titles of their research projects.
 Titles of all theses produced by students emanating from TSAS-funded research should be forwarded to TSAS.

 Where to send your proposal

-Project Manager, TSAS
+Elizabeth Ford, Project Manager, TSAS